strohitv/splatnet3-token-util/readme.md

 - sessionToken: search for `SessionToken">ey`, better string: `eyJhbGciOiJIUzI1NiJ9` (which usually is the first part of the session token)

 # Contribution
-If you want to add a feature or fix a bug, please fork the project and send a pull request once you're done.
+If you want to add a feature or fix a bug, please fork the project and send a pull request once your code is ready to be merged.
+Please use "Conventional Commits" to create the commit message if possible.
+Additionally, please set your IDE up to respect the settings from the `.editorconfig` file.
 I appreciate all help!

 Should you need help with using the application or stumble across an error, please open an issue.